Malay Bhowmick

-Malay Bhowmick is a Bangladeshi playwright, actor, director, and educationist.
+Malay Bhowmick (born 1 May 1956) is a Bangladeshi playwright, actor, director, and educationist.

 Bhowmick has a broad role to play in the movement of pedestrians, especially in the open play movement in the northern region of Bangladesh.
 Although professor of the Management Studies Department of Rajshahi University, he is better known as a playwright.
 Bhowmick has also served as chairperson of the Department of Theater and Music at Rajshahi.
 He is the recipient of Bangla Academy Literary Award (2017) and Shilpakala Padak (2020).

 Birth and family life

 Malay Bhowmick was born on 1 May 1956 in a village of Kansona, Ullahpara, Sirajganj district, Bangladesh.
 His father, Shibendra Nath Bhowmick, was a respected college principal and his mother- Niyoti Bhowmick- was a homemaker.
 Malay Bhowmick is the third sibling of three brothers and three sisters.
 In 1983, Malay Bhowmick tied knots with Swapna Banerjee, headmistress of a school.
 Together they have a daughter: Barnana Bhowmick.
 She is currently serving as a lecturer in the Department of Mass Communication and Journalism at Jagannath University.